ulb-sachsen-anhalt/ocr-pipeline/README.md

 optional:
 * libsm6 (if OpenCV used)
 * python3-venv (if Python is used outside Container, i.e. running Tests)
+* configure extra flags
+* change Tesseract binary in the config (for evaluation purposes)

 #### Hardware recommendation